gexijin/workshop24/README.md

 1. Install Python on your laptop.
 2. Install an IDE like [VS Code](https://code.visualstudio.com/).
 3. Install the Python extension on VS Code.
+4. Enable GitHub Copilot and GitHub Copilot Chat by [installing extensions](https://code.visualstudio.com/docs/editor/github-copilot) and configure it.

 ## Websites
 1. [ChatGPT](https://chat.openai.com/)